ashp8i/esphome-configs/readme.md

 the following files are required and all following substitutions should be set: - name, ssid, description, friendly name, projectname and project version see bulb.ashish-spot1.yaml for example

-.base-debug.yaml
+`.base-debug.yaml`
-.base.bulb.athom-gu10.yaml
+`.base.bulb.athom-gu10.yaml`
-.base.mqtt-light-automation-4-button-rgbcct.yaml - if contreolled by a Shelly Plus i4
+`.base.mqtt-light-automation-4-button-rgbcct.yaml` - if controlled by a Shelly Plus i4
-.base.sensor-common.yaml
+`.base.sensor-common.yaml`
-.base.text-sensor-common.yaml
+`.base.text-sensor-common.yaml`
-.base.switch-common.yaml
+`.base.switch-common.yaml`
-.base.binary-sensor-common.yaml
+`.base.binary-sensor-common.yaml`

 I have split the CT & RGB Channels to avoid overloading the bulb however that should not be an issue, and it is a personal preference